This Juneteenth, Proclaim Your Financial Emancipation

 Break the chains of fear.
 Below are six simple and easy measures that facilitate growth and income, but also protect your portfolio and net worth.
 Here’s the sweetener: many of these measures don’t cost a dime, or they actually save money.
 I’ll get to my steps, in a minute.

-The stock market has been rallying in recent weeks, with the S&P 500 and tech-heavy NASDAQ officially in bull market territory.
+The stock market has been rallying in recent weeks, with the S&P 500 and tech-heavy NASDAQ hovering at all-time highs.
 Both indices trade well above their 50- and 200-day moving averages, which means their momentum appears sustainable.
+The Dow Jones Industrial Average is in positive territory as well.
 But investors remain anxious, and with good reason.

 Inflation is cooling but it’s still elevated.
 The deleterious effects of previous rate hikes are yet to be felt.
-Most analysts predict a recession is imminent.
 The Russia-Ukraine war continues to rage.
+The Israel-Gaza bloodbath is unabated.
 And American politics resembles an episode of Game of Thrones.

 Those are just a few of the risks we face this year.
 Just remember this: smart investors never run for the hills.
 They stand their ground and take action.